juju/docs/src/en/reference-release-notes.md

   MAAS 1.8 introduced a new feature called "devices".
 This allows the association of a "device", that requires an IP address, with a parent machine managed by MAAS.
 There is a view in the MAAS UI showing all devices.

-  With the "address-allocation" feature flag enabled, Juju will register LXC and KVM containers as devices on MAAS 1.8+.
-They are visible in the MAAS UI.
-If the environment is forcibly shut down, the IP addresses allocated to the containers will be released by MAAS.

-  You can enable "address-allocation" is new Juju environments like so:

-      JUJU_DEV_FEATURE_FLAGS=address-allocation juju bootstrap

   ### Storage support for GCE and Azure providers